cca/libraries_wagtail/libraries/brokenlinks/readme.md

 1. create a Google Form with fields for each of the data listed above
 2. make sure it can be submitted by _anyone_ not just your particular institution
 3. view the form and copy its key, `https://docs.google.com/forms/d/e/{{key}}/viewform`
-4. put the key into a settings file (e.g. libraries/settings/local.py) with name BROKENLINKS_GOOGLE_SHEET_KEY
+4. put the key into a settings file (e.g. libraries/settings/local.py) with name `BROKENLINKS_GOOGLE_SHEET_KEY`
-5. inspect all the HTML `<input>` elements, finding their `name` attributes with values like "entry.123123123"
+5. find the ID values of each input, like "entry.123123123", easiest way to do this is to create prefilled link then look at the URL for where it's filling in your values
-6. enter those into the BROKENLINKS_HASH setting
+6. enter those into the `BROKENLINKS_HASH` setting
 7. insert the included JavaScript into Summon, double-checking the URLs

-The JavaScript is not actually used anywhere in Wagtail; it's included merely for convenience, but should be added to a customized script for Summon.
+The "cca-broken-link-modal.js" JavaScript is not actually used anywhere in Wagtail; it's included merely for reference, but should be added to a customized script for Summon.